 The same Intel-based design is available as the XMG Fusion 15 in Europe or the Vapor 15 in Australia.

 Barebones aside, A-brand 15-inch ultraportables such as the Asus ROG Zephyrus M and Zephyrus S, Acer Predator Triton 500, Gigabyte Aero 15, MSI GS65 Stealth or the Razer Blade 15 are also options to consider.
-Most of these are more expensive, but they might offer design lines closer to what you’re looking for, extra features such as front-speakers, GSync support or certain ports, higher-tier hardware and better tuned thermal modules that allow for solid performance with lower temperatures and noise.
+Most of these are more expensive, but they might offer design lines closer to what you’re looking for, extra features such as front speakers, GSync support or certain ports, higher-tier hardware, and better-tuned thermal modules that allow for solid performance with lower temperatures and noise.
 Support and warranty are also aspects to consider, but Eluktronics or XMG do a great job with their post-sale services as well, from the feedback I’m seeing online.

 That being said, I wouldn’t be hasty jumping on the Eluktronics MAX 15 just yet.
 Yes, it’s lightweight and compact, but so is the MAG 15, which we consider the safer and better value choice, even if slightly more expensive.

-The Eluktronics MAX 17, on the other hand, with the bigger battery, Thunderbolt 3 and less competition from A-brand models, that’s going to be a very interesting option for those of you looking for an ultra-light performance laptop with a 17-inch screen.
-MSI’s GS75 Stealth is perhaps the closest alternative, and a solid product overall as you can find from our detailed review, but also several hundreds of dollars more expensive, even in the lower-tier configurations that would match what you can get with the MAX 17.
+The Eluktronics MAX 17, on the other hand, with the bigger battery, Thunderbolt 3, and less competition from A-brand models, that’s going to be a very interesting option for those of you looking for an ultra-light performance laptop with a 17-inch screen.
+MSI’s GS75 Stealth is perhaps the closest alternative, and a solid product overall as you can find from our detailed review, but also several hundred of dollars more expensive, even in the lower-tier configurations that would match what you can get with the MAX 17.